coder/coder/docs/templates.md

 coder templates <create/update> <template-name>
 ```

-If you are commonly editing templates, we recommend source-controlling template code using GitOps/CI pipelines to make changes.
+> We recommend source controlling your templates.

 ## Persistent and ephemeral resources

-Coder supports ephemeral and persistent resources in workspaces.
-Ephemeral resources are be destroyed when a workspace is not in use (stopped). persistent resources remain.
-See how this works for an example "frontend" template:
+Coder supports both ephemeral and persistent resources in workspaces.
+Ephemeral
+resources are destroyed when a workspace is not in use (e.g., when it is
+stopped).
+Persistent resources remain.
+See how this works for a sample front-end
+template:

 | Resource                     | Type       |
 | :--------------------------- | :--------- |